 Similarly, negligence in performing our services can lead to injury or other adverse events.
-We may be sued under physician liability or other liability law for acts or omissions by our pathologists, laboratory personnel and hospital employees who are under the supervision of our hospital-based pathologists.
+We may be sued under physician liability or other liability law for acts or omissions by our pathologists, laboratory personnel and other employees.
 We are subject to the attendant risk of substantial damages awards and risk to our reputation.